Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Proposed Method

 For experiment 1 and experiment 2, the obstacles were placed randomly in the environment and remained static throughout each run.
 For experiment 3 and experiment 4, the obstacles were again randomly initialized but moved in straight lines at constant speeds, changing directions randomly at specified intervals throughout the run, or whenever they entered the center zone occupied by the robot to prevent collisions that would fully occlude the LIDAR sensor.

 For experiment 1 and experiment 3, the robot did not move around the map but simply rotated in place, completing one full rotation in the 100 time step prediction cycle.
-For experiment 2 and experiment 4, the robot moved in a square shape in the center of the map, completing the square in the 100 time step prediction cycle.
+For experiment 2 and experiment 4, the robot moved in a square shape in the center of the map.
 For each of the four experiments, 10k pairs of LIDAR data and ground truth map images were generated as a training set, an additional 128 pairs as a validation set, and 500 pairs as a test set.